2021-2022 Foundations Course Options

 Longitudinal flipped classroom course targeting PGY1 learners that provides a systems-based review of fundamental knowledge and can’t miss diagnoses within the EM Model.
-Learning Pathways provide content for asynchronous review prior to 30 classroom meetings where 3 small group oral boards style cases are discussed with focused teaching points.
-Each meeting requires 55 min of classroom time.
-Coordinated Rosh Review exams after each meeting reinforce weekly content and aid resident assessment.
+Learning Pathways provide content for asynchronous review prior to 30 classroom meetings (50 min) where 3 small group oral boards style cases are discussed with focused teaching points.
+Coordinated mini-tests (Rosh Review, EM Coach) after each meeting may be used to reinforce weekly content and aid resident assessment.

 Flipped classroom course targeting PGY1 learners that reviews fundamental skills in EKG interpretation and can’t miss EKG diagnoses.
-The course is divided into 24 sessions organized by 6 units of core content review and associated challenge EKGs.
+The course is divided into 24 sessions with 6 units of core content review and associated challenge EKGs.
 EKGs are paired with asynchronous EKG blog posts for more in-depth topic review.
 This may be implemented longitudinally with 24 sessions each requiring 15-20 min of classroom time OR workshop-style by unit requiring 6 hour-long meetings.
 All are led by a single instructor.

 Advanced curriculum targeting PGY2/3 learners that mirrors EKG I in approach, length and structure but includes more complex EKG concepts and challenges.

-Frameworks, a supplementary curriculum for Foundations of Emergency Medicine, focuses on teaching organized approaches to common clinical entities and primarily targets MS4 or PGY1/2 learners.
-The Frameworks curriculum aims to equip emergency medicine residents with cognitive scaffolding to efficiently work up and care for undifferentiated patients (eg “Approach to AMS”, “Approach to Stroke”, “Approach to Syncope”, etc).
+Frameworks, a supplementary curriculum for Foundations, focuses on teaching organized approaches to common clinical entities and primarily targets MS4 or PGY1/2 learners.
+The Frameworks curriculum aims to equip emergency medicine residents with cognitive scaffolding to efficiently work up and care for undifferentiated patients (e.g. “Approach to AMS”, “Approach to Stroke”, “Approach to Syncope”, etc).
 These may be used in the classroom setting and/or for on-shift teaching as a simple visual resource to provide resident learners with cognitive approaches to complex patient complaints.
-A detailed instructor guide will be provided for each Framework to assist the faculty instructor and support resident teaching.
+Limited coordinated assessments (EM Coach) are also available.

-Available as “Extra Sessions”, there are multiple ITE review resources included in the Foundations I or Foundations II Course Schedules found under “Leadership Resources”.
 The Comprehensive Board Review Resource is composed of challenge questions and answers divided by and including all systems.
-A classroom review session may be hosted using this resource; it may also be shared with residents to be used for independent study.
-The ITE High Yield Topics Presentations are lecture based interactive games which covers high-yield topics with a focus on Cards, Trauma, GI, Peds, Pulm, Tox, Neuro and ID.
-Each system may be reviewed in a 30-60 min classroom session, providing up to 8 hours of conference ITE review content.
+A classroom review session may be hosted using this resource; it may also be shared with residents to be used for independent study (flashcard option available).
+The ITE High Yield Topics Presentations are lecture based interactive games which cover high-yield topics with a focus on Cards, Trauma, GI, Peds, Pulm, Tox, Neuro, ID and Geriatrics.
+Each system may be reviewed in a 30-60 min classroom session, providing up to 9 hours of conference ITE review content.